-John M. Schofield, born on September 29, 1831, in Gerry, New York, was a prominent American military officer who played a significant role in shaping the course of the Civil War and the Reconstruction Era.
-Known for his strategic acumen and dedication to the Union cause, Schofield’s military career was marked by key contributions on and off the battlefield.
+John M. Schofield, born on September 29, 1831, in Gerry, New York, was a prominent American military officer whose contributions shaped the course of the Civil War and the Reconstruction Era that followed.
+Known for his strategic acumen, resourcefulness, and unwavering dedication to the Union cause, Schofield’s military career was marked by decisive action both on and off the battlefield.
+His leadership helped preserve the United States in its most trying moment and guided the nation through the turbulent years that followed the war’s end.

 Early Life and Education